Super- and hyper-deformation in $^{60}$Zn, $^{62}$Zn, and $^{64}$Ge at high spins: results and discussion

-The ``one-particle-one-hole (1p1h)'' and ``two-particle-two-hole (2p2h)'' excitations from the SD band may appear near the yrast line.
-The SD shell gap is generated by the gap between the $[440]1/2$ and $[310]1/2$ orbitals.
+The ``one-particle-one-hole (1p1h)'' and ``two-particle-two-hole (2p2h)'' excitations from the SD band may appear near the yrast line unless the SD shell-gap is developed.
+The SD shell-gap is generated by the gap between the $[440]1/2$ and $[310]1/2$ orbitals.
 Thus, there are four proton ``1p1h'' excitations from $[440]1/2(\alpha=\pm 1/2)$ to $[310]1/2(\alpha=\pm 1/2)$, labeled as $[8967]_\pi, [8976]_\pi, [9867]_\pi$, and $[9876]_\pi$, while keeping the neutron configuration $[8877]_\nu$.
 Furthermore, there are four neutron ``1p1h'' excitations keeping the proton configuration $[8877]_\pi$.
-They are negative parity, and correspond to the configuration involving one proton (neutron) and two neutrons (protons) in the $g_{9/2}$ shell.
+They are negative parity and correspond to the configuration involving one proton (neutron) and two neutrons (protons) in the $g_{9/2}$ shell.
 I show in Fig.~\ref{fig:60Zn_E} the energies of the favored configurations.
-One can see a large gap $\sim 4$ MeV in the wide spin range.
+A large gap $\sim 4$ MeV in the wide spin range can be seen.
 The ``2p2h'' configurations appear much higher in energy.
-The positive-parity SD band is well apart from the excited bands.
+The positive-parity SD band is thus well apart from the excited bands.
 This is supported by a strong population of the SD band experimentally~\cite{sve99}.
-It is noticed that all the configurations under investigation terminate around $I=40\textrm{--}44$, reaching the non-collective oblate deformation.
+It is noticed that all the configurations under investigation reach the oblate deformation $\gamma=60^\circ$.

+At the end of this section, I investigate the uncertainty associated with the time-odd mean fields.
+In the Skyrme EDF (\ref{eq:Skyrme_EDF}), the coupling constants $C^s_t$ are determined solely by the time-odd observables.
+These are related to the Landau--Migdal parameters $g_0$ and $g_0^\prime$.
+Thus, the magnetic responses are sensitive to the values of $C_t^s$.
+The parameter $C_1^s$ has been adjusted to reproduce the experimentally observed Gamow--Teller (GT) resonance~\cite{gia81,ben02,roc12}.
+However, the experimental data for the isoscalar spin-flip excitations are too scarce~\cite{har01} to constrain the value of $C_0^s$.
+To see the uncertainty with respect to the coupling constants $C_t^s$, I have performed the calculations by multiplying factors as $C_t^s \to f_t \times C_t^s$.